camlee/power-meter/arduino-lcd/manual.md

 The bottom left number is the current in amps.

 The bottom right number is the voltage in volts.
-This is effectively the battery voltage although note that it's affected by charging and load: when the battery is being charged, the voltage measure will be high.
+This is effectively the battery voltage although note that it's affected by charging and load: when the battery is being charged, the voltage measured will be high.

-__SELECT__ the select button can be used to enter calibration mode for the OUT sensor.
-For details on calibartion, see the section below.
+__SELECT__: the select button can be used to enter calibration mode for this sensor.
+For details on calibration, see the Calibration section below.

 ### Bat
     |Bat 2200/2500 Wh|